Why Beauty will Save the World

 These characters are an archetypal pattern of how Russian society — a broken and fallen society that has abandoned its faith — views Myshkin.
 They despise him for his virtues, his contemptible naivete that leaves him a vulnerable “idiot,” to be trampled on by others, yet they cannot help but pity him for the sweet and tender nostalgia that he evokes in their souls.

 It’s a paradox — Myshkin is an innocent lamb amongst wolves, a “sheep to be slaughtered,” yet it's his pitiful innocence that might just save this broken society.
-Dostoevsky captures this brilliant innocence in a single sentence, that is perhaps the greatest line written in the entire body of his work.
+Dostoevsky captures this brilliant innocence in a single sentence, yet it’s one of the most theologically rich ideas in all his writing.

 Keep reading with a 7-day free trial